bibhu-biswal/link-developer-jar/README.md

 * Eclipse menu 'Run => Debug Configurations'
   * Add this 'Java Application' configuration with
-    * add one named 'LivePaperExample.main', with main class of 'com.hp.livepaper.LivePaperExample'
+    * add one named 'LinkDeveloperExample.main', with main class of 'com.hp.linkdeveloper.example.LinkDeveloperExample'